 The Testing Requirements

-All New Hampshire public schools, including charter schools, must administer the NECAP tests.
-Our school will be evaluated based upon our students’ achievement on this state standardized test.
+All New Hampshire public schools, including charter schools, must administer standardized assessment testing as determined by the Department of Education.
+Like all public schools, our school is evaluated based upon our students’ achievement on this state standardized tests.
 These tests are based on the curriculum frameworks adopted by the NH State Board of Education.
 As a public Montessori school, our goal is to remain faithful to the Montessori philosophy while meeting the requirements placed on all New Hampshire public schools.
 Mill Falls Charter School maintains a highly-qualified, Montessori-trained faculty and adheres to the Montessori tradition in its teaching and learning activities, while promoting high performance on state-level standardized tests.

-Like all NH state-issued charter schools, the state will provide Mill Falls with a set, per student/per year stipend (called ‘equitable aid’), which is part of the annual state budget.
-The school will not receive any local funding from the Manchester School District or the City.
-Additional support through private contributions and grants are sought to insure a sustainable and successful program.
+Like all NH state-issued charter schools, the state provides Mill Falls with a set, per student/per year stipend (called ‘equitable aid’), which is part of the annual state budget.
+The school does not receive any local funding from the Manchester School District or the City, nor does the school have access to local property tax dollars.
+The school seeks private contributions and grants to insure a sustainable and successful program.

 Here’s how you can help support Mill Falls.